Tom Pidcock: Ineos Grenadiers (2021–2024)

 The escape group included several strong and veteran riders with Giulio Ciccone, Louis Meintjes and Neilson Powless being among them.
 About halfway up the final climb he attacked in an effort to go for the solo stage win.
 His attack succeeded and he claimed what is arguably the biggest stage victory in all of cycling and his name will be added to the permanent memorial of stage winners on one of the signs lining the 21 hairpin turns of the route.
 This victory made him the youngest rider to ever win on Alpe d'Huez and moved him back up to 8th place overall.
 Into the third week his position in the overall standings became less important with two teammates ahead of him in Yates and Thomas, who rode stronger as the race progressed.
 By the final time trial he was still 2nd in the young rider classification to Tadej Pogačar, but not in contention for the winning of the jersey.

+In July 2024, at the Paris Olympics, Pidcock was the favourite to win the cross-country mountain bike event despite withdrawing from Tour de France due to Covid 16 days earlier.
+He was leading in the fourth lap when he suffered a puncture, which left him trailing Victor Koretzky of France by 39 seconds in 9th place.
+Pidcock managed to make up the deficit, and the lead changed a few times between Pidcock and Koretzky towards the end.
+Koretzky was leading with 400m to go, and Pidcock took a chance to move ahead of Koretzky by taking the inside line past a tree, but the two collided causing Koretzky to unclip from his pedal.
+This allowed Pidcock to race ahead to the finishing line, to the displeasure of the French crowd.
+The consensus was that there had been no wrongdoing by anyone, and Pidcock won the Olympic gold medal for the second time.
+As with his previous Olympic victory, Pidcock prepared for the event with Belgian coach Kurt Bogaerts with whom he had been working since 2018.
+Bogaerts had joined Ineos in 2021 to work more closely with Pidcock across all disciplines, and would later follow Pidcock to Q36.5 Pro Cycling Team in 2025.